 BTS technology professionals have additional responsibilities for information security incident handling and reporting for the systems they manage.
 In the case of an information security incident, BTS support staff should:

-2. File an Information Security Incident Report Form, using BTS' trouble ticketing system, including a description of the incident and documenting any actions taken thus far.
+- File a report, using BTS’ trouble ticketing system, including a description of the incident and documenting any actions taken thus far.

-4. Follow the response plan from the ISM to preserve evidence of the incident. repair the system(s) and restore service.
+- Follow the response plan from the ISM to preserve evidence of the incident, repair the system(s) and restore service.

-• Support staff should not take any retaliatory action against a system or person believed to have been involved in an information security incident.
+- Support staff should not take any retaliatory action against a person believed to have been involved in an information security incident.

 Authorized by Ordinance No. 179999 passed by Council March 15, 2006 and effective April 14, 2006.

 Revised rule adopted by Chief Administrative Officer of Office of Management and Finance and filed for inclusion in PPD April 17, 2012.